-5. The Summer Palace, January 2015.
+5. January 2015.
 Probably my favorite Summer Palace shot, the lake really is a joy when it’s like this.
 There were fathers and sons skidding across the ice in their sledges and pairs of elderly women sipping from flasks of piping hot tea.
 And then there was my friend and I gazing out over the lake from our private balcony back up on Longevity Hill.
 Just a couple of foreigners trying to make sense of our places in this fascinating, often bewildering country.

 For more on my time in the Chinese capital, check out my other 5s on Beijing.

 Like these?
 I’ve also written a zillion My 5s from all across China.